Tal Dekel: Academic and professional career

 Dekel is an editorial member of the academic journal "Migdar – An Interdisciplinary Journal for Gender and Feminism".
-In 2015 she was co-founder of the Association for Women's Art and Gender Research in Israel, and served as a board member, until January 2018, when she became Chair of the Association.
+In 2015 she was co-founder of the Association for Women's Art and Gender Research in Israel, and served as a board member, until January 2018, when she became chair of the association.

 In 2013 she won the DeRoy Testamentory Foundation Medal for Excellence in Education, given by the NCJW organization to the most influential Israeli women.
 In 2017 she received the Goldenberg Prize (San Diego) for best manuscript of the year, on behalf of the Open University, Ra'anana, Israel.

 Dekel is also a social activist, serving as a board member of "Achoti - Movement for Women in Israel".
 She is also part of the Israeli initiative of the "1325 – Women for Peace and Security" that aims to implement United Nations Security Council Resolution 1325 in all the departments of Israeli government.

+In June 2024 Dekel was promoted to associate professor at the Kibbutzim College.